qbrilliance/qristal-core/examples/README.md

 Demonstrates the use of the SDK's built-in VQE routines.
 This example may take some time to run.

+`vqee_example_2.py`

+_qubits_: 4
+_gate depth_: 83
+_noise_: false

+Demonstrates the use and performance of different backends for the SDK's built-in VQE routines.
+This example may take some time to run.

 ### C++ ###